Daniel Perez (politician)

-Daniel Anthony Perez (born June 22, 1987) is a Republican member of the Florida House of Representatives representing the state's 116th House district, which includes part of Miami-Dade County.
+Daniel Anthony Perez (born June 22, 1987) is an American politician who served as a Republican member of the Florida House of Representatives representing the state's 116th House district, which includes part of Miami-Dade County.

 Florida House of Representatives

 Perez defeated Jose Mallea in a special Republican primary held on July 25, 2017, winning 54.8% of the vote.
 In the September 26, 2017 special general election, Perez won 65.8% of the vote, defeating Democrat Gabriela Mayaudon.

 Seeking election to his first full term in 2018, Perez defeated Frank Polo in the August 28, 2018 Republican primary, winning 80.5% of the vote.
-In the November 6, 2018 general election, Perez won 57.32% of the vote, defeating Democrat James Harden.
+In the November 6, 2018 general election, Perez won 57.32% of the vote, defeating Democrat and NBA player James Harden.

 In 2022, Perez defended Republican efforts to add elaborate requirements for voters to vote by mail.
 These included forcing voters to put their double-enveloped ballots inside a third envelope and to mark the last four letters of their identity numbers.
 Election officials characterized the requirements as a "recipe for disaster" while voting rights advocates characterized the efforts as voter suppression.
 Perez defended the measures, saying "the process is actually going to be simpler... and at the same time it would be safer."

 In September 2023, Perez was nominated Speaker-designate of the Florida House of Representatives by his caucus.
 After the 2024 elections, he succeeded Paul Renner as Speaker of the Florida House of Representatives.

+Perez's term as House speaker was marked by a political feud with Florida Governor Ron DeSantis.
+DeSantis wielded extraordinary power as governor;Perez stated that his goal was for the Legislature to be "a coequal branch of government."
+DeSantis accused Perez of following a personal agenda,while Perez accused DeSantis of cronyism.
+The House under Perez leadership overrode Desantis's veto on funding for legislative operations, reporting that "this veto was at best a misunderstanding of the importance of the appropriation, or, at worst, an attempt to threaten the independence of our separate branch of government."